Consumer Information

 Readmission

-Under Policy 2006 – Readmission, an individual who has withdrawn, taken an unauthorized leave of absence, failed to return from an authorized leave of absence as agreed, failed to enroll in courses, or been dismissed may apply for readmission.
+Under Policy 2006 – Readmission, an individual who has withdrawn, taken an unauthorized absence, failed to return from an authorized temporary withdrawal as agreed, failed to enroll in courses, or been dismissed may apply for readmission.
 The student must submit an application, with the required application fee, and meet the admission and degree requirements at the time of readmission.
 The request for readmission must address the events associated with the lapse, a critical analysis of these events, and a plan to ensure that similar actions will not reoccur should the individual be readmitted.
-The Admissions Committee will consider the merits of an application for readmission and make a recommendation to the vice president of enrollment.
+The Admissions Committee will consider the merits of an application for readmission and make a recommendation to the AVP of admissons.
 The readmission application should include:

 • Completed application